Edinburgh Marathon Festival - Marathon

 As you turn and head back along the coast, you’ll see the beautiful finish line ahead, one of the greatest sights for any marathon runner!

-With a descent of almost 90 metres to near sea level, we believe that this is the fastest marathon route in the world.
+With a descent of almost 90 metres to near sea level, this flat course is up there with one of the fastest marathon routes in the world!

 MInimum Ages